-Now Christmas at Hawaii is not the traditional celebration that you see in Hollywood movies.
-So, keep your hopes low in Gothic churches and snowfall.
+Now Christmas in Hawaii is not the traditional celebration that you see in Hollywood movies.
+So, keep your hopes low when it comes to Gothic churches and snowfall.
 After all, Honolulu is a tropical paradise with vibes of carnivals and circuses.
 This annual event takes place in late December at the Rum Fire.
 The Rumfire is a famous and reputed bar at the Sheraton Waikiki Hotel.
-It is known for its speciality drinks, views and overall ambience.
-It is a very energetic event with aerial acrobats, DJs and go-go dancers.
+It is known for its specialty drinks, views, and overall ambiance.
+It is a very energetic event with aerial acrobats, DJs, and go-go dancers.
 Near the swimming pools, you can witness a dazzling display of fireworks in the night sky.

-The Polynesian Cultural Center at Honolulu gets lighted up and hosts several events on all 12 days of Christmas.
-This should be your classic go-to place for celebrating the best of Christmas in Honolulu.
+The Polynesian Cultural Center at Honolulu is all decked up and hosts several events on all 12 days of Christmas.
+This should be your classic go-to place for attending best of Christmas events in Honolulu.
 Here, you can avail a boat ride through the centre’s lagoon.
 During this ride, you will be entertained by performances from some renowned award-winning Hawaiian artists.
 On some days, the Polynesian Cultural Center also brings in tons of snow to create that typical Christmas look where you wear winter clothes and build snowmen with disproportionate bodies.

 The Christmas season has a stunning finale on December 31.
 In Honolulu, the best place to be on this final day of the year is the Aloha Tower.
 The Tower hosts a massive New Year Eve's party every year.
 Initially, you can enjoy and tap your feet to the tunes of some of the best live bands that Hawaii has to offer.
 Other attractions include mechanical bulls, the typical fire dancers and favorite food trucks where you can grab a quick snack.
 The tower also gives you a magnificent view of the bright firework show that marks the coming of the New Year.